Danue1/use-css-variable/API.md

 const black: Hook = useCSSVariableAsRGB('foo') // --foo: rgb(0 0 0)
 const red: Hook = useCSSVariableAsRGB('bar', [255, 0, 0]) // --bar: rgb(255 0 0)
 ```

+array[0]: means r in rgb, from 0 to 255, automatically clamping
+array[1]: means g in rgb, from 0 to 255, automatically clamping
+array[2]: means b in rgb, from 0 to 255, automatically clamping

 - initialValue